spryker/spryker-docs/docs/dg/dev/glue-api/202212.0/routing/create-backend-resources.md

 ---

 This guide shows how to create an API endpoint using a resource for the backend API application.

-{% info_block infoBox %}
-This guide is based on the fact that you have a working BackendAPI Glue infrastructure setup, like for example in [Demo shop](https://github.com/spryker-shop/b2c-demo-shop/).
+This guide assumes you have a working BackendAPI Glue infrastructure setup, like for example in [Demo shop](https://github.com/spryker-shop/b2c-demo-shop/).
-{% endinfo_block infoBox %}

 Let's say you have a module named `ModuleRestApi`, where you want to have a new endpoint `/module` with `GET` and `POST` methods.
 To create the endpoint, follow these steps: